JhojanL/USGS_Ruby_React/README.md

 ## Intruduction

 This application uses Ruby on Rails in API mode for the backend and React for the frontend.
-It fetches and persists seismic data from the USGS (earthquake.usgs.gov) and exposes two API endpoints for an external client to consume.
+It fetches and persists seismic data from the USGS (earthquake.usgs.gov) and exposes three API endpoints for an external client to consume.
 A simple web page developed in React is used to interact with these endpoints.

 ## Backend Development

 The backend is a Ruby on Rails application that fetches and delivers seismic data.
-It includes a task for fetching and persisting data and two endpoints that are consumed by an external client.
+It includes a task for fetching and persisting data and three endpoints that are consumed by an external client.

 ### Data Fetching and Persistence